 Executive Summary:

 The EPDP Phase 2 team sent its first batch of questions to Bird & Bird on 29 August 2019.
 Bird & Bird answered this batch of questions in a series of three memos.
-Memo 2 was delivered on 10 September 2019 and analyzed questions related to potential automation in a standardized system for access and disclosure (SSAD)(Question A) and how the legitimate interests “balancing test” required under GDPR Art 6(1)f could be applied in a SSAD (Question B).
+Memo 2 was delivered on 10 September 2019 and analyzed questions related to how the legitimate interests “balancing test” required under GDPR Art 6(1)(f) (the "legitimate interests" legal basis for processing personal data) could be applied in a SSAD, either in highly automated fashion (Question A) or, if it is not possible to automate such a decision, then how the balancing test should be performed (Question B).
 The full questions are included in Annex A to this summary.

 In response to Question A, Bird & Bird noted the following with respect to automation: